Economy

 How Are We Doing?

-Colorado Springs’ cost of living, based on all household expenditures, closely matches the overall USA average.
-Colorado Springs has consistently been between 98% and 102% of the U.S. average.12 Costs in Colorado Springs also have been consistently lower than the state of Colorado and significantly below Boulder during the period of time measured.
+For many years, Colorado Springs’ cost of living, based on all household expenditures, has closely matched the overall USA average, running between 98% and 102% of the U.S. average.12 After dipping below 97% in 2021 and 2022, as costs in Colorado Springs rose at a slightly lower level than the 9% national rate, the 2023 figure was 97.4%.
+Costs in Colorado Springs are also lower than the state of Colorado as a whole.

 WHY IS IT IMPORTANT?